-It is of essential importance that the orthopedagogue take note of everything discussed about facets of the child's becoming.
-Information obtained from the parents regarding the pregnancy, the child's birth, as well as milestones (sitting, crawling, walking, talking, etc.) reached by the child, and at what age they were reached are important.
-This information is of importance since, e.g., a physical trauma before, during, or after birth can have a great influence on the child's course of becoming, as well as on the educating he/she receives.
-If the orthopedagogue suspects that this facet of the child's becoming is problematically affected, help and advice can be solicited from experts, such as a physician, speech therapist, occupational therapist, and others.
-Such advice is then eventually integrated into the results of the orthopedagogue's investigation to obtain as complete a person image, as learning image, of the child as possible.
+It is of essential importance that the orthopedagogue take note of everything discussed about all of the child's becoming.
+Information obtained from the parents regarding the pregnancy, the child's birth as well as milestones (sitting, crawling, walking, talking, etc.) reached by the child and at what age they were reached are important.
+This information is of particular importance since, e.g., a physical trauma before, during or after birth can have a big influence on the child's course of becoming as well as on the education he receives.
+If the orthopedagogue suspects that this facet of the child's becoming is problematically affected, help and advice can be solicited from experts such as a physician, speech therapist, occupational therapist and a number of others.
+Such advice is then eventually integrated into the results of the orthopedagogue's investigation in order to obtain as complete a person image, as learning image, of the child as possible.

-2.4 The quality of the child's educating
+2.4 The quality of the child's education

-To judge the quality of the child's becoming, it is necessary to analyze his/her pedagogical situation, and particularly the different educative relationships founding it.
+In order to judge the quality of the child's becoming, it is necessary to analyze the pedagogic situation and particularly the different educational relationships founding it.

-Educating is adequately actualized in those situations where there is mutual trust between adults (parents) and child, where the child feels accepted, where he/she feels understood in his/her childbeing, and where he/she is certain about what is proper.
-An educative climate which is characterized by positive emotional bonding, consistent authority, mutual understanding, and an experience of belongingness are a solid basis and secure place from which he/she can explore his/her world and, thus, learn.
-Such an educative milieu fosters in the child a feeling of security, willingness, and enthusiasm to broaden and enlarge his/her experiential and knowing horizons.
-Should he/she fail or partly fail, e.g., as far as his/her learning activities are concerned, he/she has a firm understanding that his/her home is still a safe "haven" to which he/she can return to become reinvigorated, and to overcome his/her failures.
+Educating is adequately actualized in those situations where there is mutual trust between adults (parents) and child, where the child feels accepted, where he feels understood in his child-being and where he is certain about what is proper.
+An educative climate that is characterized by positive emotional bonding, consistent authority, mutual understanding and an experience of belongingness are a solid basis and secure place from which he can explore his world and thus learn.
+Such an educative milieu fosters in the child a feeling of security, willingness and enthusiasm to broaden and enlarge his experiential and knowing horizons.
+Should he fail or partly fail, e.g., as far as his learning activities are concerned, he has a firm understanding that his home is still a safe "haven" to which he can return in order to become re-invigorated and to overcome his failures.

-However, if educating is inadequately actualized in terms of the few aspects mentioned, it can happen that the child becomes derailed, which is observable in a negative learning attitude, a lived experiencing of all learning and learning activities as meaningless, behavior problems, and more.
-The implication is that if educating miscarries, the child can become so emotionally labilized (anxious, tense, frustrated, uncertain, aggressive, feel inferior, etc.) that his/her readiness and willingness to learn become subdued, even "smothered".
-Thus, educating, as it is actualized in and through the different educative relationships [trust, understanding, authority], can either promote or impede the child's learning attitude.
+However, if educating is inadequately actualized in terms of the few aspects mentioned, it can happen that the child becomes derailed which is observable in a negative learning attitude, a lived-experiencing of all learning and learning activities as meaningless, behavior problems and more.
+The implication is that if educating miscarries the child can become so emotionally labilized (anxious, tense, frustrated, uncertain, aggressive, feel inferior, etc.) that his readiness and willingness to learn become subdued, even "smothered".
+Thus, educating as it is actualized in and through the different educative relationships [trust, understanding, authority] can either promote or impede the child's learning attitude.

-From the above few brief remarks, during the pedagogical conversation it is necessary for the orthopedagogue to make a penetrating enquiry into the nature and quality of the educative relationships existing between the parents and their child.
-In this way, the orthopedagogue can determine the quality of the child's educating and becoming, as well as obtain detailed information about:
+From the above few brief remarks it ought to be clear that during the pedagogic conversation it is necessary for the orthopedagogue to make a penetrating inquiry into the nature and quality of the educative relationships existing between the parents and their child.
+In this way the orthopedagogue is in a position to determine the quality of the child's education and becoming as well as obtain detailed information about: